Leveraging Machine Learning Models for Peptide-Protein Interaction Prediction

 Additionally, ML/DL methods often failed in the prediction of PepPIs between intrinsically disordered peptides (IDP) and proteins.
 IDPs are abundant in nature, with flexible and disordered structures but adopt stable and well-defined structures upon binding.
 In these cases, ML/DL methods, particularly structure-based models, tend to fail in predicting binding sites and peptide binding conformations, offering little insights into the binding mechanism.
 With the enhancement of computing power, high-throughput MD simulations can achieve more accurate predictions of binding sites and peptide/protein conformations as well as a deeper understanding of the mechanism of folding and binding, induced fit (binding then folding), or conformational selection (folding then binding).
 The integration of MD or quantum chemical insights and ML/DL methods could constitute a promising future research direction of PepPIs predictions.
-Furthermore, some advanced techniques like transfer learning or one-shot learning models can also be applied for address the low data issue in the PepPIs prediction \cite{Shamsi2020, Mi2022}.